yifeizhangcs/yifeizhangcs.github.io/index.md

 ## About Me

 Welcome!
-I'm Yifei Zhang, a second-year Ph.D. student in Computer Science at [Emory University](https://www.cs.emory.edu/home/), where I have the fortune of working with [Dr.Liang Zhao](http://cs.emory.edu/~lzhao41/index.htm).
+I'm Yifei Zhang, a second-year Ph.D. student in Computer Science at [Emory University](https://www.cs.emory.edu/home/), where I have the fortune of working with [Dr. Liang Zhao](http://cs.emory.edu/~lzhao41/index.htm).
 Before this, I obtained my M.S.
 Degree in Data Science from Columbia University and my B.E.
 Degree in Engineering Mechanics from Dalian University of Technology.
 Additionally, I earned a Master of Engineering Management (MEM) degree from Duke University.

 My research encompasses Explainable AI, Natural Language Processing, and Applied Machine Learning.
 I hold a strong academic background and have contributed to multiple research projects, constantly pushing the boundaries of what's possible in the data science field.